The home of cricket in Wales

 The Hundred

 The new 100-ball game is fast and exciting.
 It involves eight teams made up on a regional basis from a combination of the counties.
 Men's and women's matches usually take place on the same day, so you get to see both.
-The Welsh team is called Welsh Fire
+The Welsh team is called Welsh Fire.

+The games are a fantastic day out for all of the family, with all sorts of other entertainment going on alongside.
 One day cup games are 50 overs, so they last a little longer than the Hundred games.

 Watch cricket in Neath